New Easter Short Course @ Sabhal Mòr Ostaig

-Leading Gaelic singer, Margaret Stewart will lead this unique course which will explore Gaeldom's rich legacy of Gaelic sea-themed song, as well as some aspects of West Coast/Hebridean maritime history, coastal toponymy and seafaring traditions.
+Gaelic singer and folklorist, Margaret Stewart from Lewis, will lead this unique course which will explore Gaeldom's rich legacy of Gaelic sea-themed song, as well as some aspects of West Coast/Hebridean maritime history, coastal toponymy and seafaring traditions.

 The course will include a field trip outwith the college campus and participants are expected to be comfortable walking about 1 mile with ease, so please ensure that you bring a waterproof jacket, a small backpack and comfortable walking shoes.